mondadori89/Reddit-Lite/README.md

 ### `https://github.com/reddit-archive/reddit/wiki/JSON`

-*Later...:* Also, as a Feature, you can select a Topic of interest from the topics that search returned and filter the posts.
+Also, as a Feature, you can select a Topic of interest from the topics that search returned and filter the posts.

 ## Install